happyfoxinc/helpstack-android/README.md

 ###Step 2 - Adding HelpStack into your android project

 Once you have the latest HelpStack, you need to import it into your *Android Application Project*.
-Please follow the steps:
+Please follow the steps below :-

 * File > Import
 * Android > Existing Android Code into Workspace, then click *Next*